 Perks of the Bed Bath & Beyond Mastercard

-When you sign up for the Bed Bath & Beyond credit card, you get three main benefits: rewards points, 0% APR for 6 or 12 months and a coupon for $25 off a $100 purchase.
+When you sign up for the Bed Bath & Beyond credit card, you get three main benefits: rewards points, 0% APR for 6 or 12 months and a trio of gift certificate offers.

 The rewards points bonuses have three tiers: